vertexproject/synapse/docs/synapse/deploymentguide.rst

 .. note::

-    Don't forget to replace ``b751e6c3e6fc2dad7a28d67e315e1874`` with your one-time use provisioning key!
+    Don't forget to replace your one-time use provisioning URL!

 Start the container::